DartVadius/yml/README.md

         etc....
     ]

-//    Full list of tags see below
+Full list of tags see below

-//Warning!
+Warning!
 This method has limitations.
-To set tags* that represent a list of values,
-//use their own methods
+To set tags* that represent a list of values, use their own methods

-//*Tags: 'currencies', 'categories', 'delivery-options'
+*Tags: 'currencies', 'categories', 'delivery-options'

 3. Or set parameters one by one:
     $head->setName($name)